-Each of the above mentioned method on termite treatment may involve a reasonable cost which is based on the following ground:
+Each of the above-mentioned methods on termite treatment may involve a reasonable cost which is based on the following ground:

-– Size of building, Severity of the infestation
+– Size of the building, Severity of the infestation

 – Foundation details, Soil type, Climate The termite treatment cost can only be estimated after proper examination of the above factors by an expert and the method used on how to get rid of termites.
 However, it is essential to know that the cost involved in termite treatment is much lesser as compared to repairing and replacing the damaged property.

-The foraging behaviour of termites (process of finding food) is a common source of misunderstanding by consumers and the source of folklore dispensed by unethical termite treatment salesmen.
+The foraging behavior of termites (the process of finding food) is a common source of misunderstanding by consumers and the source of folklore dispensed by unethical termite treatment salesmen.